highbyte/dotnet-6502/tools/vscode-extension/KNOWN-ISSUES.md

 - No data breakpoints (memory watchpoints)
 - No breakpoint conditions or hit counts

+### Manual Breakpoint Entry Limitation
+**Symptom**: Clicking the "+" button in the Breakpoints panel and entering an address like "0x0609" doesn't work - the breakpoint never triggers.

+**Cause**: The "+" button in the Breakpoints panel is for adding **function breakpoints** (breakpoints on function names like "main" or "myFunction"), not instruction/address breakpoints.
+When you enter "0x0609", VS Code looks for a function named "0x0609", which doesn't exist.

+**Workaround**: Use the **Disassembly view** method (this is the standard approach for assembly-level debugging):
+1. Start debugging (F5)
+2. The Disassembly view should open automatically showing the disassembled code
+3. Click in the gutter (left margin) next to any instruction to toggle a breakpoint
+4. The breakpoint will appear in the BREAKPOINTS panel with the hex address (e.g., "0x0609")
+5. These breakpoints work correctly when running the debugger

+**Technical details**: VS Code has three types of breakpoints:
+- **Source breakpoints**: File + line number (for source code debugging)
+- **Function breakpoints**: Function name (the "+" button - not applicable for pure assembly debugging)
+- **Instruction breakpoints**: Memory address (set via Disassembly view)

+The debug adapter correctly supports instruction breakpoints via the `setInstructionBreakpoints` DAP command.
+VS Code sends these when you toggle breakpoints in the Disassembly view, and they work perfectly.
+There is no manual text entry UI for instruction breakpoints in VS Code's standard Breakpoints panel.

 ### Simple Step Semantics
 - Step In/Out/Over all do the same thing (single instruction step)
 - No "step over JSR" (subroutine calls)